Unsub Extender: a Python-based web application for visualizing Unsub data: Functionality

 The first two graphs that display when loading Unsub Extender show Weighted Usage vs. Subscription Cost (Figures \ref{fig:graph1} and \ref{fig:graph2}).
 These visualizations quickly emerged as the central decision making bodies in actual journal cancellation projects, as they provide a suitable balance between detailed information and a high-level summary.
 The first two graphs actually plot the same data points but use different color codings: one is by Subscribed status (Figure \ref{fig:graph1}), the other reflects each journal's relative cost-per-use (CPU) strength among all titles in the package (Figure \ref{fig:graph2}).

+In addition to color coding the data points by Subscribed status or CPU rank, Figures \ref{fig:graph1} and \ref{fig:graph2} also encode the Subscribed status decision by symbol, with KEEP's showing as a plus sign, FALSE titles as a circle, MAYBE's as a diamond, and titles without a declared decision set to a triangle.
+This adds a layer of data encoding to provide an additional layer of detail for those who may not easily perceive color changes.
+The Subscribed symbols in the legend are all clickable and gray out any non-selected categories, allowing for more focus on a particular category.
+It is possible to select multiple categories by holding the Shift key and clicking, while using the Subscribed status radio button filter in the left-hand pane will show a single category at a time.

-Looking first at Figure \ref{fig:graph1}, it becomes clear that decision bands and patterns have emerged in the data.
+Looking first at Figure \ref{fig:graph1}, it becomes clear that decision bands and patterns emerged in the previously analyzed data.
 Journal titles appearing on the underside of the curve were targeted for cancellation (red) since their price does not support their usage.
 These titles have a low value compared to others in the package; alternatives can offer more usage for the same amount of money (looking up vertically), or less money for the same amount of usage (looking left horizontally).
 Titles which appear on the top of the curve have been marked as blue for renewal.
 These titles \emph{do} provide value for the subscription cost, as the Weighted Usage is among the highest in the package and cancellation would be unlikely.

-Sharp-eyed readers may notice a red data point among the middle of the blue band at \$8,000 and 2,000 Weighted Usage; more will be said about this journal (named ``Science Advance") and the reasons for its decision later in Section \ref{sec:Demo}.
+Sharp-eyed readers may notice a red circle among the middle of the blue band at \$8,000 and 2,000 Weighted Usage in Figure \ref{fig:graph1}; more will be said about this journal (code-named ``Science Advance") and the reasons for its cancellation decision later in Section \ref{sec:Demo}.

-A few green dots are scattered throughout the middle band of Figure \ref{fig:graph1}.
+A few green diamonds are scattered throughout the middle band of Figure \ref{fig:graph1}.
 These are points that were marginal, on the border between cancellation and retention.
 They were set as ``MAYBE" in Unsub Extender's terms, intended to be marked for conversation at a later date when coming back to the data.
 They may be the first to be considered for cancellation should additional cuts be needed to meet a budget goal, or scrutinized further with a different set of stakeholders and perspectives.
-Finally, the remaining journals have had no decision made about them, and these appear in background gray.
+Finally, the remaining journals have had no decision made about them, and these appear as triangles colored in background gray.